R2Northstar/ModdingDocs/docs/source/mapping/basic-mapping.rst

 .. code-block:: text

+{
     "Name": "Test Map",
     "Description": "Custom test map made in Radiant!", "Version": "1.0.0",
     "LoadPriority": 1,
     "RequiredOnClient": true
+}

 Now, back in Radiant, in the top left corner of Radiant's window, hit `File > Save as` then navigate to the `maps` folder that we made earlier.
 Here, name the map `mp_test` (try to keep the `mp_` in the name, regardless of what you name it), then hit `Save`.

 After this, there's one last thing to do before we can test the map.
 This is building the BSP.
 To do this, hit `Build` in the top left corner of Radiant, then click `Simple BSP`.
 Do this every time you make an edit to the map.

 From here if you've followed the guide fully, you should be able to load your map in game!
-This does have a slight bit of a process however
+This does have a slight bit of a process however.

 To load your map, open Northstar, then hit `Launch Northstar`, then hit `Private Match`.
-From here when in the Private Match screen, hover over `Private Match`, then click `Settings`.
+From here, when in the Private Match screen, hover over `Private Match`, then click `Settings`.
 In here, disable `Classic MP`.
 After doing this, go back to the main Private Match screen, open the console with `~`, and type `map mp_test`.
 Northstar will then load the custom map!
-Note that the loading screen will show the map name as `mp_test` and not something "normal" and localized like the other maps do, and the loading screen will be a giant missing texture.
+Note that the loading screen will show the map name as `mp_test` and not something "normal" and localized like the other maps do (example: the Glitch loading screen shows the map name as ``GLITCH`` and not ``MP_GLITCH``), and the loading screen will be a giant missing texture.
 We will also go over solving this later.

 Creating textures to add:
 ^^^^^^^^^^^^^^^^^^^^^^^^^